pmiguelpinto90/ShiftDisplay/README.md

   * display.update()

   Show on the display the stored value.
-For multiplexed drive, this must be in a loop; for static drive, the value is shown until update()/clear()/show() is called.
+For multiplexed drive, this must be called in a loop; for static drive, the value is shown until update()/clear()/show() is called.

   `display`: object of type ShiftDisplay.